Decision could spell deportation for these 250,000 immigrants

 In the last five years, more than 58,000 unaccompanied minors from El Salvador were apprehended at the US-Mexico border, according to US Customs and Border Protection.
 And in the last fiscal year, which ended in September, more than 24,000 Salvadoran parents and children traveling together were apprehended at the border.

-El Salvador's murder rate is one of the highest in the world, and experts have said poverty and violence were major factoring fueling the recent migration wave.
+El Salvador's murder rate is one of the highest in the world, and experts have said poverty and violence were major factors fueling the recent migration wave.

 MS-13: A new Public Enemy No. 1